simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 This guide is both opinionated and imprecise, but aims to be a warp speed introduction to TLA+ in the context of the specifications here.

 TLA+ is a specification language ideal for modeling distributed systems.
-The goal is to specify possible (a) starting states(s), and define next state transitions.
+The goal is to specify possible (a) starting state(s), and define next state transitions.
 We do this mathematically, where everything is made of boolean expressions.

 Along side of our system specification, we can also define properties (such as invariants) it should satisfy.